What should I know about preparing for deployment?

 Preparing for military deployment can be a time of mixed emotions.
-Many Service members, including National Guard members and Reservists, look forward to the chance to do what they have trained for; at the same time, they may worry about the challenges of a long deployment and about being separated from loved ones.
-Because there are so many details to attend to and arrangements to be made, preparing for deployment can be stressful.
+Many Service members, including National Guard members and Reservists, look forward to the chance to do what they have trained for.
+At the same time, they may worry about the challenges of a deployment and about being separated from loved ones.
+Because there are so many details to attend to and arrangements to be made, preparing for deployment can be stressful, and even overwhelming.

 What should I keep an eye out for when preparing for deployment?

 Anxiety, stress, or frustration are natural reactions to significant events, such as military deployment.
 When getting ready to deploy, you may experience some of these:

 - Feeling lonely or detached from your loved ones

 - Feeling angry, irritable, or anxious

 - Feeling unmotivated or having a negative outlook

 - Arguing with a spouse or loved one more frequently